 Talk with them: You don’t need to give your child all the details, but it’s important to tell them truthfully what’s going on.
 Explain things in a way they can understand and reassure them that everything will be OK and that you both still love them.

 Involve your child in decision making: Even though you’ve separated, you will both still be parents and involved in each other’s lives for years to come.
 You can still be a family, even after divorce.

-It’s also important that you are getting help for yourself, not relying on your child for emotional support.
+It’s also important to get help for yourself.
+Do not rely on your child for emotional support.
 Read more here about being a single parent.